ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 ### [Building for Android](#building-for-android)
-To build for Android, we need to add the Android platform module to Cordova:</p>
+To build for Android, you'll need to add the Android platform module to Cordova:</p>

 ```bash
 $ ionic platform add android
 ```

-Next, we will need to install the <a href="../../resources/what-is/#android-sdk">Android SDK</a>.
-The Android SDK allows us to build compile to a target device running Android.
-Although the Android SDK comes with a stock emulator, <a href="../../resources/what-is/#genymotion">Genymotion</a> is recommended since is is much faster.
-Once installed, we can run an Android image and run:
+Next, you'll need to install the <a href="../../resources/what-is/#android-sdk">Android SDK</a>.
+The Android SDK allows you to build compile to a target device running Android.
+Although the Android SDK comes with a stock emulator, <a href="../../resources/what-is/#genymotion">Genymotion</a> is recommended, since it's much faster.
+Once installed, run an Android image and run:

 ```bash
 $ ionic run android